telerik/ajax-docs/controls/grid/functionality/paging/changing-the-default-pager/using-pagertextformat.md

 ---
 title: Using PagerTextFormat
-page_title: Using PagerTextFormat | RadGrid for ASP.NET AJAX Documentation
+page_title: Using PagerTextFormat - RadGrid
-description: Using PagerTextFormat
+description: Check our Web Forms article about Using PagerTextFormat.
 slug: grid/functionality/paging/changing-the-default-pager/using-pagertextformat
 tags: using,pagertextformat
 published: True